spiral/docs/cookbook/scraper.md

 # Cookbook - Website Scraper
-We can use Spiral Queue and local roadrunner server to implement applications different from classic web setup.
-In this tutorial we will try to implement a simple scraper application for CLI usage.
+We can use Spiral Queue and RoadRunner server to implement applications different from classic web setup.
+In this tutorial we will try to implement a simple web-scraper application for CLI usage.

-The scraped data will be stored in a local folder.
+The scraped data will be stored in a `runtime` folder.

 > The produced code only demonstrates the capabilities and can be improved a lot.